Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ### Build the tool on other web interface

 As streamlit is quite slow when processing keyphrase matching procedure, the expand of dataset later on or any attemp to add more feature to Lander may slow this tool down even more, which will excarcebate user experience.
 Thus, it is important to migrate Lander to other web interface framework such as Dash, which is quite similar to Streamlit but not entirely open-source, or Flask, which is open-source but much more complicated to build compare to Streamlit.

+### Examine the tool by interview rate

+Despite the fact that Lander is now verified by the increase in Job Scan matching score, Lander's objective is to debunk the ATS algorithm and assist students to advance to the interview round after submitting job applications.
+Consequently, the only way to demonstrate Lander's efficacy is to design a test case involved actual candidates applying to actual jobs.

+The principle of the experiment is to have a group of job seeker using Lander and apply to job.
+This group should consist of more than 100 individuals with random expertise in technology in order to arrive as an acceptable standard deviation for the test.
+The experiment will be conducted by matching a group of 100 candidates, divided into fifty groups of two individuals each, with a similar job where the difference in score is less than 10 points.
+Then, these two individuals will apply to the matching position, one with the Lander suggestion (test group) and the other without (control group).
+Then, note the rate of test group and control group first scanning round pass rates.
+Lander would be deemed effective if, on average, the passing rate of the test group is greater than that of the control group by more than 5 percentage points.

 ## Future Ethical Implications and Recommendations